-- a) it expects a 10 MHz clock signal to generate the trigger pulses which initiate the measurements both in its own 4 channels and in all channels of any succeeding boards; - b) it may optionally scramble the 10 MHz reference phase synchronously with the phase averaging intervals under microprocessor control for highest accuracy.
+- it expects a 10 MHz reference clock signal to generate the trigger pulses which initiate the measurements both in its own 4 channels and in all channels of any succeeding boards; - b) it may optionally scramble the 10 MHz reference phase synchronously with the phase averaging intervals under microprocessor control for highest accuracy. - c) it may optionally accept sync signals.

 On all boards which are succeeding the master board in a concatenated chain, the Master/Slave jumper must be set to "Slave".
 This configures the board(s) such that they expect the 3 input signals "10 MHz in", "MP in" and "SD in" from the preceding board.
+On slave boards, the 50 Ohm load resistors for the 10MHz and SD inputs must be disconnected.